-Carolina Tropini (Bio-X SIGF 2011 - Bruce and Elizabeth Dunlevie Fellow) has a postdoctoral position with Justin Sonnenburg at Stanford funded by the McDonnell postdoctoral fellowship on complex systems.
+Carolina Tropini (Bio-X Bruce and Elizabeth Dunlevie Fellow 2011) is graduating in summer 2014.
+In September 2014, she begins a postdoctoral position with Justin Sonnenburg at Stanford and will be funded by the McDonnell postdoctoral fellowship on complex systems.